-SECOND LANGUAGE6 UNITSPrerequisite: "C" grade or higher or "Pass" in ESL100 or 1A or equivalent placement into ESL 103or 1B
+Prerequisite: "C" grade or higher or "Pass" in ESL 1A or equivalent placement into ESL 1B 6 hours lecture

 This course follows the sequence begun with ESL 2B and is designed to bring students up to the grammatical, reading and composition level needed for two levels below ENGL 120.
-The focus is on reading more complex texts, analyzing with more advanced critical attitude, and writing paragraph-to-essay length papers with proper format and evidence of high intermediate to low advanced academic depth
+The focus is on reading more complex texts, analyzing with more advanced critical attitude, and writing paragraph-to-essay length papers with proper format and evidence of high intermediate to low advanced academic depth and rigor of research.
+Students in this course are generally on an accelerated pathway through the English as a Second Language program.
+Non-degree applicable.